Skip to main content

 • optimization

-• “Nostalgic, the narrative is good, and there are plenty of guides available on how to optimize performance on newer operating systems.”
+• “Nostalgic, narrative is good, plenty of guides available on how to optimise performance on newer OS.”

-• “Unfortunately, it was laggy, stuttering, and I couldn't tab out, escape, or even use ctrl+alt+del to exit the game.”
+• “Unfortunately, it was laggy, stuttering and I couldn't tab out, press Esc or even Ctrl+Alt+Del to escape from the game.”

 • “The performance on my well-spec'd MSI gaming laptop is so bad I couldn't even play this.”